gtuck/ai-workshop/slides.md

 ::right::
 ## 🎓 Pro-Level
- “Write a warm, conversational 3-paragraph blog article that explains the benefits of owning a dog.
+ "Write a warm, conversational 3-paragraph blog article that explains the benefits of owning a dog.
  - **Paragraph 1:** Introduce why dogs make great companions and how they enrich daily life.
  - **Paragraph 2:** Describe how owning a dog encourages physical activity and outdoor exercise.
  - **Paragraph 3:** Explain how dogs support mental health and emotional well-being.
- Use friendly language, relatable examples, and an uplifting tone suitable for a lifestyle blog.”
+ Use friendly language, relatable examples, and an uplifting tone suitable for a lifestyle blog."

 ---